misterunix/basicbots/README.md

 ## **basicbot's programming language,**
  **basicbots** uses a subset of *BASIC*.
 Why *BASIC*?
 Well, because why not? *BASIC* is not a completely dead language, but for those of us old enough this should take you back in time to the versions around the late 1970s and early 1980s.
 If not, that is okay as well.
 You can get a sample of what it was like to live in the 8-bit world when computers were simpler.

+## Building

+To build basicbots, simply call

 ## basicbots is my first Open Source project.

 I expect it will take time for me to learn the ins and outs of managing an Open Source project.
 I ask for your help, in all areas of the project.

-- Fixxing spelling errors and typos.
+- Fixing spelling errors and typos.
 - Creating documentation.
 - Documenting the code.
 - Squashing bugs.